How To Cook Couscous in a Rice Cooker

 how to cook couscous in a rice cooker

-I start by chopping up red bell pepper, cucumbers, tomatoes, and kalamata olives.
+I start by chopping up red bell peppers, cucumbers, tomatoes, and kalamata olives.

 Next, add them to a bowl with feta cheese (to help it melt) along with some fresh herbs like parsley or basil.